-Although bubble groups are no longer in place, where natural groupings are achievable, which limit mixing and don't impact on education, this is implemented [add details].
+and don't impact on education, this is implemented [add details].
 Early year/nursery - children are able to remain in a group in the same space with limited or no mixing with other year groups.
 A separate play area is provided.
 Parental drop off/pick up is done outdoors, where possible.
 First/Primary - children are able to remain in a group in the same space with limited or no mixing with other year groups. [especially achievable for single form entry].

-In Primary Schools, the same groups are taught in the same classrooms, to limit the amount of movement around the school and potential contact with other groups.[where this doesn't impact on learning]

-Sport and physical education:

-- Activities proceed in accordance with the advice provided by relevant National Governing Body, sport providers and/or the sports facility - Promote good hand hygiene practices and maintain a cleaning regime focusing on frequently touched surfaces. - Ventilation is maximised in accordance with the arrangements stated above. - Work with external coaches, clubs and organisations for curricular activities are subject to routine risk assessment to confirm that Covid-19 arrangements are safe and appropriate.
+In Primary Schools, the same groups are taught in the same classrooms, to limit the amount of movement around the school and potential contact with other groups.[where this doesn't impact on learning] Sport and physical education: Activities proceed in accordance with the advice provided by relevant National Governing Body, sport providers and/or the sports facility Promote good hand hygiene practices and maintain a cleaning regime focusing on frequently touched surfaces.
+Ventilation is maximised in accordance with the arrangements stated above.
+Work with external coaches, clubs and organisations for curricular activities are subject to routine risk assessment to confirm that Covid-19 arrangements are safe and appropriate.
 Note; venues may have capacity limits that are to be followed.

-work during the COVID-19 pandemic.
-Risk assessments are in place.

 On advice from the Public Health Team, bubble groups may need to be reintroduced as an additional protective measure if there is an outbreak in school.
 Previous arrangements for bubble groups will be reinstated [record detail of groupings in outbreak plan or add to this risk assessment].

-Refer to:

-- quidance on grassroot sports for public and sport providers, safe provision and Sport England Guidance - advice from organisations such as the Association for Physical Education and the Youth Sport Trust - guidance from Swim England on school swimming and Step 4 Covid advice
+Refer to: • guidance on grassroot sports for public and sport providers, safe provision and Sport England Guidance • advice from organisations such as the Association for Physical Education and the Youth Sport Trust • guidance from Swim England on school swimming and Step 4 Covid advice Use of communal areas - toilets, corridors, sports Contracting coronavirus - staff Н Enhanced cleaning takes places within these areas in line with the cleaning schedule (including shared equipment/furniture/frequently touched points). М When reviewing areas/spaces consider:

-Author: Corporate Health and Safety Team Page 12 of 27 Date: 16/12/2021